Penticton Vees (BCHL): Season-by-season record

-Records as of 2019–20 season.

 Western Canada Cup

 Western Canada Cup was the Western Canada Junior A Championship held from 2013 to 2017.
 The champions from the AJHL, BCHL, MJHL, SJHL, and a host team competed in round-robin tournament.
 After the round-robin, the first and second place team played for championship, the loser then played a runner-up g game against the winner of a third vs. fourth semifinal game.
 The champion and runners-up would then qualify to compete for the RBC Cup and the National Junior A Championship.

 National Junior A Championship

 The National Junior A Championship, formerly known as the Royal Bank Cup from 1996 to 2018, is the annual championship tournament for Hockey Canada's junior A hockey leagues.
 Depending on the year, various regional champions, qualifiers, and hosts participate in the championship tournament.
 The tournament usually consists of opening in a round-robin with the top four teams then advancing to a semifinal were the winners compete a championship game.